A co-production between Out of Joint, Chichester Festival Theatre and Shakespeare’s Globe

 In the southern Pacific Ocean on the remote island of Pitcairn, the infamous mutineers of The Bounty, led by Fletcher Christian (or should it be Titreano?), begin to establish a new society alongside their Tahitian followers.
 Tensions quickly swell as the British settlers refuse to relinquish the vices of their past.
 Social, racial and sexual schisms render the once paradisiac island into a hotbed of discord and bloody violence.
 Pitcairn vividly explores the conflict between personal freedoms and public responsibilities.

 Pitcairn is Richard Bean’s brutal telling of the colonisation of the remote island of Pitcairn by Fletcher Christian and the Bounty mutineers.
 Directed by Max Stafford-Clark and designed by Tim Shortall, the play charts – with salty humour and growing horror – the spiralling descent of the colony from a new Eden of freedom and equality to a brutal dystopia.
-Richard Bean’s recent credits include One Man, Two Guvnors at the National Theatre and in the West End.
+Richard Bean’s recent credits include Great Britain and One Man, Two Guvnors at the National Theatre and in the West End.

 Please note: tickets for all related events are sold separately to tickets for performances.